AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

 * The access token can expire periodically either after a specific time period or after the Cloud Service environment has been upgraded.
 If access token has expired, you will not be able to connect to the Cloud Service instance and you need to retrieve the new access token.
 The status icon associated with an existing migration set will change to a red cloud and will display a message when you hover over it.

 * The Content Transfer Tool (CTT) does not perform any kind of content analysis before transferring content from the source instance to the target instance.
 For example, CTT does not differentiate between published and unpublished content while ingesting content into a Publish environment.
 Whatever content is specified in the migration set will be ingested into the chosen target instance.
 User has the ability to ingest a migration set into an Author instance or Publish instance or both.
 It is recommended that while moving content to a Production instance, CTT be installed on the source Author instance to move content to the target Author instance and similarly, install CTT on the source Publish instance to move content to the target Publish instance.
+Refer to [Running the Content Transfer Tool on a Publish instance](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-content-transfer-tool.html?lang=en#running-ctt-on-publish) for more details.

 * The Users and Groups transferred by the Content Transfer Tool are only those that are required by the content to satisfy permissions.
 The *Extraction* process copies the entire `/home` into the migration set and the *Ingestion* process copies all users and groups referenced in the migrated content ACLs.
 To automatically map the existing users and groups to their IMS IDs, please refer to [Using User Mapping Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-user-mapping-tool.html?lang=en#cloud-migration).